ORCID/ORCID-Source/orcid-model/src/main/resources/orcid-message-1.2_rc7.md

-# Summary of API Changes from 1.2_rc6 to 1.2_rc7
+# Summary of API Changes from 1.2_rc7 to 1.2

-* Added Web of Science identifier as a work external identifier
+* Only the version number was incremented